KevinAst/feature-u/docs/bestPractices.md

 1. Your features truly become **plug-and-play**!
 This is probably the most compelling argument, and has many ramifications.

 2. It is **more controlled**.
-A feature can formally declare it's Public Facing points, facilitating collaboration between developers.
+By formally declaring Public Interface points, this facilitates collaboration between features _(and even a better understanding between developers)_.

+3. When a feature is disabled, it is **dynamically removed from the mix**.
+In many cases, this dynamic is automatically reflected _(for example, when it is pulled in through
+   {{book.guide.crossCom_wildcards}})_.
+Even when it is not automatic, there is a built-in mechanism by which your logic can reason about the existence of a feature
+   (i.e. {{book.api.Fassets_hasFeature}}).

-3. Features can be **tested in isolation**.
+4. Features can be **tested in isolation**.
 Simplified or mock components can easily be provided to "stand in" for any named `fassets` without any sophisticated mocking technique.

-4. **Upgrading features can be developed on a separate track**.
+5. **Upgrading features can be developed on a separate track**.
 A "new and improved" feature can co-exist, providing it conforms to the same Public Face of the original.
-Then at build or run-time, the upgraded feature can be "swapped out" in place of the original.
-This facilitates A/B testing and provides a nice migration path while keeping the original feature fully operational _(i.e. it can easily be reverted when necessary)_.
+Then at build or run-time, the upgraded feature can be "swapped in" in place of the original.
+This facilitates A/B testing and provides a nice migration path while keeping the original feature fully operational _(i.e. it can easily be reverted if necessary)_.

 ## Feature Name